syrath17/Dental-GAN-SEG-Analisys/README.md

 # Evaluation and Ablation study

 # REPOSITORY STRUCTURE
+The **SEGMENTATION** and **GAN** directories contain the kaggle notebooks in which the model training was developed.
+Each notebook imports the necessary datasets from a google drive in which they are stored.
+The **EVAL_ABL** directory contains the kaggle notebooks in which the evaluation and ablation studies were conducted.

 - README.md
-- PRESENTATION: it contains the presentation of the whole project The **SEGMENTATION** and **GAN** directories contain the kaggle notebooks in which the model training was developed.
-Each notebook imports the necessary datasets from a google drive in which they are stored.
+- PRESENTATION: it contains the presentation of the whole project
 - GAN
     - pix2pix-training: In this notebook, a pix2pix model is trained to generate realistic 256x256 orthopanoramic images from a segmentation mask.
     - realesrgan-training: In this notebook, the real-ESRGAN Super Resolution model is trained to upscale orthopanoramic images from 256x256 to 512x512.